khanhnamle1994/cracking-the-data-science-interview/Cheatsheets/README.md

 ### Logistic regression

-* Generalized linear model (GLM) for binary classification problems
+* Generalized linear model (GLM) for binary classification problems.
-* Apply the sigmoid function to the output of linear models, squeezing the target to range [0, 1]
+* Apply the sigmoid function to the output of linear models, squeezing the target to range [0, 1].
-* Threshold to make prediction: usually if the output > .5, prediction 1; otherwise prediction 0
+* Threshold to make prediction: usually if the output > .5, prediction 1; otherwise prediction 0.
-* A special case of softmax function, which deals with multi-class problems
+* A special case of softmax function, which deals with multi-class problems.

 [back to current section](#supervised-learning)

 ### Naive Bayes

-* Naive Bayes (NB) is a supervised learning algorithm based on applying [Bayes' theorem](https://en.wikipedia.org/wiki/Bayes%27_theorem)
+* Naive Bayes (NB) is a supervised learning algorithm based on applying [Bayes' theorem](https://en.wikipedia.org/wiki/Bayes%27_theorem).
-* It is called naive because it builds the naive assumption that each feature are independent of each other
+* It is called naive because it builds the naive assumption that each feature are independent of each other.
-* NB can make different assumptions (i.e., data distributions, such as Gaussian, Multinomial, Bernoulli)
+* NB can make different assumptions (i.e., data distributions, such as Gaussian, Multinomial, Bernoulli).
-* Despite the over-simplified assumptions, NB classifier works quite well in real-world applications, especially for text classification (e.g., spam filtering)
+* Despite the over-simplified assumptions, NB classifier works quite well in real-world applications, especially for text classification (e.g., spam filtering).
-* NB can be extremely fast compared to more sophisticated methods
+* NB can be extremely fast compared to more sophisticated methods.

 [back to current section](#supervised-learning)

 ### KNN

 * Given a data point, we compute the K nearest data points (neighbors) using certain distance metric (e.g., Euclidean metric).
-For classification, we take the majority label of neighbors; for regression, we take the mean of the label values
+For classification, we take the majority label of neighbors; for regression, we take the mean of the label values.
 * Note for KNN we don't train a model; we simply compute during inference time.
-This can be computationally expensive since each of the test example need to be compared with every training example to see how close they are
+This can be computationally expensive since each of the test example need to be compared with every training example to see how close they are.
 * There are approximation methods can have faster inference time by partitioning the training data into regions.
-* When K equals 1 or other small number the model is prone to over-fitting (high variance), while when K equals number of data points or other large number the model is prone to under-fitting (high bias)
+* When K equals 1 or other small number the model is prone to over-fitting (high variance), while when K equals number of data points or other large number the model is prone to under-fitting (high bias).

 ![KNN](assets/knn.png)